monzo/progression-framework/frameworks/operations/ops-individual-contributor.md

           - "Prioritises multiple ambiguous large projects based on effort, impact, user needs and business goals.
 Encourages others to prioritise effectively and gives them the tools and guidance to do so."
           - "Identifies high-impact or complex problems the company will face down the line, in their domain."
           - "Prioritises most impactful problems to work on with awareness of future risks."
-          - "Identifies anything which could impinge on Monzo’s ability to deliver world-class customer service."
+          - "Identifies anything which could impinge on Bright’s ability to deliver world-class customer service."
           - "Can design practices, processes, and procedures which allow managing from a distance."
       - level: 5
         criteria: